Quantum feedback control with a transformer neural network architecture

 To train the neural network, we prepare a dataset consisting of several initial states of the two-level system that are then evolved using the \textbf{smesolve} method from the QuTIP python package used for simulating open quantum systems\cite{JOHANSSON20131234}.
 We then train our transformer using the data set consisting of a range of initial states, their associated measurement records, and a locally optimal control protocol, $\lambda_t$, that drives the system to the target state for each noise realization.
 This locally optimal control is found using the PaQS algorithm~\cite{Zhang2020}.
 During the training phase, we always set $\varepsilon=0$.

 As seen in Fig. \ref{fig:fidelity_TLS}, the transformer generates feedback strategies that can stabilize the TLS in a coherent superposition state $\ket{\psi_{\rm targ}} = (\ket{0}+i\ket{1})/\sqrt{2}$ even with inefficient measurements (we take $\eta =0.7$).
 The transformer approach is also robust against perturbations of the dynamics, as we show by introducing a significant bias $\varepsilon\neq 0$, which was absent during training.
-Further examples can be found in Appendix D.
+Further examples can be found in Supplemental Material \cite{supplement}.

 Another beneficial feature of the transformer is the speed with which it outputs the optimal control parameter for the next time step.
 Table~\ref{tab:my_label} compares the time taken to infer the entire trajectory by the transformer algorithm and the modified proportional and quantum state (PaQS) algorithm, where the latter requires solving the stochastic master equation~\eqref{SME} at each time step.
 We observe a speed-up of approximately two orders of magnitude in our numerical tests, which were performed using a standard laptop.
+This is because PaQS, and other iterative numerical solvers require multiple evaluations of the right-hand side of Eq. \eqref{SME} per gradient evaluation and per line-search, whereas our deployed transformer avoids online integration of the stochastic master equation altogether.
 However, it should be noted that this speed advantage comes at the cost of a large memory required to store the neural network representation.
 This memory requirement is likely to prove the most significant bottleneck for integrating the transformer into optimized hardware such as GPUs or FPGAs \cite{Reuer2023}.

-As a final example to demonstrate the flexibility and generalizability of our transformer-based approach, we apply it to the challenging problem of controlling non-Markovian quantum dynamics~\cite{li2020non}.
+In order to provide another example to demonstrate the flexibility and generalizability of our transformer-based approach, we apply it to the challenging problem of controlling non-Markovian quantum dynamics~\cite{li2020non}.
 Specifically, we now consider our TLS to be coupled to a harmonic oscillator mode with angular frequency $\Omega$ and coupling strength $g$, leading to the Hamiltonian

 We assume that the oscillator mode is coupled to a broadband environment that is continuously monitored via homodyne detection, leading to a stochastic master equation of the form~\eqref{SME} with $\hat{c}=\sqrt{\kappa} \hat{a}$.
 This situation can be realized, for example, by a superconducting qubit interfaced with a cavity resonator that is itself coupled to a waveguide~\cite{Blais2004}.
 This situation is well known to lead to non-Markovian dynamics for the qubit when the cavity linewidth $\kappa$ is not too large, i.e. if $\kappa\lesssim g$~\cite{breuer2002theory}.